Talking about Anxiety COVID Edition

 - imagining the worst-case scenario

 - having difficulty thinking about anything other than what’s worrying you

 - having trouble sleeping

 - stomach or digestion issues

 - avoiding situations that make you feel anxious

-On the Beyond Blue website they have an Anxiety Checklist you can go through to get an idea of where your anxiety is at which can be worthwhile doing to help decide what you might be helpful to reduce some of your anxiety.
+On the Beyond Blue website, they have an Anxiety Checklist you can go through to get an idea of where your anxiety is at which can be worthwhile doing to help decide what might be helpful to reduce some of your anxiety.

 How to treat Anxiety?

 Now there are a variety of ways in which you can get treatment for anxiety and its always a good idea to have a chat to your GP and possibly a psychologist or psychiatrist to get medical treatment for your anxiety.
 But there are a range of lifestyle changes and other options that can be helpful with your anxiety as well.
 And i will talk about some of them here.

 There are a number of ways that can help alleviate your anxiety, These wont work for everyone but they are some suggestions to help you out.